 The Metropolitan Opera has partnered with Dorchester School District Two to give students an opportunity to experience the art of opera (big thanks to Mr. Woods for initiating this partnership).
 This is our district's 4th year and we are the only district in the state who participates in this program.
 The operas are in real time (LIVE HD) at the Azalea Movie Theater.
 All operas will start at 12:55 PM.
 If interested in FREE tickets, please email Mr. Woods.

-by Bizet Year Published:
+by Mozart Year Published:

-by Donizetti Year Published:
+by Gershwin Year Published:

 The Gershwin’s Porgy and Bess: FEB 1, 2020 (New Production – James Robinson)

 Porgy and Bess holds an iconic place in American musical history.
 An English-language opera written by one of America’s leading purveyors of popular song, based on a novel by a Charleston-based poet, and featuring an entirely African American cast, Porgy and Bess offered audiences in the 1930s a completely new idea of what opera could be.
 George Gershwin’s jazz-infused score features some of his most famous songs, including “Summertime,” “I Got Plenty of Nothing,” and “It Ain’t Necessarily So.”
 This season, Porgy and Bess returns to the Met for the first time in nearly 30 years, and students and teachers will have a chance to hear these songs in their original narrative and musical context.